mapillary/mapillary_tools/README.md

 ### `process`

 The `process` command will format the required and optional meta data into a Mapillary image description and insert it in the image EXIF Image Description tag.
 Images are required to contain image capture time, latitude, longitude and camera direction in the image EXIF.
-Under advanced usage, additional functionalities are available, for example latitude and longitude can be read from a gpx track file or a GoPro video, camera direction can be derived based on latitude and longitude, duplicates can be flagged to be excluded from the upload etc. See the command specific help for required and optional arguments, add `--advanced` to see additional advanced optional arguments.
+Under advanced usage, additional functionalities are available, for example latitude and longitude can be read from a gpx track file or a GoPro video, camera direction can be derived based on latitude and longitude, duplicates can be kept instead of excluded from the upload etc. See the command specific help for required and optional arguments, add `--advanced` to see additional advanced optional arguments.

 #### Examples